 The Vessel

-The newest luxury dive liveaboards serving the Red Sea, its modern decor features beautiful earth tones and light wood furnishings.
+The newest luxury dive liveaboard serving the Red Sea, All Star Scuba Scene features modern decor with beautiful earth tones and light wood furnishings.

-At 159 feet (48.5m) long and 34.5 feet (10.5m) wide, it is the largest vessels on the Red Sea.
-All Star Red Sea safely accommodates up to 26 guests over its four decks.
+At 159 feet (48.5m) long and 34.5 feet (10.5m) wide, All Star Scuba Scene is one of the largest vessels on the Red Sea.
+All Star Scuba Scene safely accommodates up to 28 guests over its four decks.
 Two tenders are able to transfer divers to dive sites.

-To protect the environment, All Star Red Sea strives to reduce single-use plastics while following local guidelines.
+To protect the environment, All Star Scuba Scene strives to reduce single-use plastics while following local guidelines.

 The Crew

-Leading the All Star Red Sea operation is Ahmed Fadel and Elke Bojanowski, PhD.
+Leading the All Star Scuba Scene operation is Ahmed Fadel and Elke Bojanowski, PhD.
 Protecting the marine environment is the dive operation’s underlying philosophy.

 Ahmed has been diving for nearly a quarter of a century and is an experienced tec instructor.
 Today he oversees the vessel, the crew and staff and is also an author on diving in the Southern Red Sea.